f5devcentral/bigip-automation/level-6/bigip_team/README.md

   - Fields:
     - `ip`: IPv4 address of the virtual server.
     - `port`: Port number for the virtual server.

+- **members**: A list of IP addresses and ports for backend servers (array).
+  - Each member has:
+    - `ip`: IPv4 address of the backend server.
+    - `port`: Port number for the backend server.

 ## Example Usage